rm-hull/luma.lcd/doc/python-usage.rst

 .. note::
-   *Pygame* is required to use any of the emulated devices, but it is **NOT** installed as a dependency by default, and so must be manually installed before using any of these emulation devices.
+   *Pygame* is required to use any of the emulated devices, but it is **NOT** installed as a dependency by default, and so must be manually installed before using any of these emulation devices (e.g. ``pip install pygame``).
+   See the install instructions in `luma.emulator  <http://github.com/rm-hull/luma.emulator>`_ for further details.